Storytellers-App/team-project-19-storytellers-of-canada/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+Storytellers of Canada currently only has a website wherein people can stream their radio station.
+We aim to transform this by providing a dedicated web app, and mobile apps as well.
+We believe that the increased amount of mediums in which this radio station can be accessed through will increase the number of listeners.

+Engagement is a central priority for this app.
+Previously, there was no way at all to submit user stories, though manually emailing them to a member of their organization may work.
+With our app, users can comment on an existing story with their own 3 minute story, which would be vetted and approved by a volunteer.
+These stories could also receive comments as well, increasing engagement.

+Our app also allows metadata to be added and read, including tags, a short description (theme), and physical location.
+This would allow users to see similar stories, and to search existing stories.

 #### Q4: How will you build it?

 > Short (1-2 min' read max)